adamstephensen/DevBot/intelligence-LUIS/README.md

-# LUIS Bot Sample
+# Dev Bot

-A sample bot using LuisDialog to integrate with a LUIS.ai application.
+I am a sample bot that demonstrates some bot functionality in a development context.

 [![Deploy to Azure][Deploy Button]][Deploy CSharp/LUIS]